optimagic-dev/optimagic/docs/source/estimation.rst

   global optimizers or if 'value' is not provided.
 - 'fixed' (dtype=bool): Indicates if a parameter is fixed to value.
 If any parameter is fixed, 'value' is required.
+- 'group' (dtype=str or None): Indicates in which group (if any) a parameter's values will be plotted in the convergence tab of the dashboard.
+  Parameters with value None are not plotted.

 It is important to distinguish three related but different concepts: